BryanTorez/SOC-Automation-Lab-Part-5/README.md

 <br />
 <br />
 <br />
 For the title, I'll type in "Mimikats Detected".
 Now, this is very static.
 What we can do is just tie it to the alert itself.
 "Tlp" is the traffic light protocol, so the confidentiality of information.
+I'll leave it as '2'.
 <br />
 <br />
 <img src="https://snipboard.io/BnHyhl.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>